 The Galo Law Firm has a range of experts who can help employers and employees to comprehend the extent of their respective legal rights and obligations when it comes to non-compete agreements and trade secrets.

 Attorneys at The Galo Law Firm are experts in Texas employment law and have a wealth of experience in navigating the complexities of contract disputes.
 Having operated for three decades, our law firm is fully experienced in the practice of law.
 The hard work and commitment of our lawyers allow us to make a complicated legal process as smooth and hassle-free as possible for our clients.

 The Galo Law Firm boasts a reputable success rate when it comes to representing clients in the Texas area.
 Our employment lawyers are knowledgeable and proficient in managing the judicial system, local judges, and labor organizations.

 The Galo Law Firm can serve as your trusted legal advisor in cases of non-compete agreements and trade secrets in Texas.
-Reach out to us today for a free initial consultation.
+Reach out to us today for an initial case evaluation.
 Give us a call at 210-361-8043.

 Covid 19 Notice: